Feature #16113

 - While "conceptually true to functional programming", it is just too long, which kinda undermines the whole point.

-Updated by RichOrElse (Ritchie Buitre) over 3 years ago
+Updated by RichOrElse (Ritchie Buitre) almost 4 years ago

 I like the idea.
 I made a similar proposal, but admittedly it wasn't as intuitive as I have hoped.